 Elective (3 credits)

 The elective can be fulfilled through several means: by taking a fourth Asian American Studies course (any listed above); by taking a course that focuses on Asian history and culture; by taking a course that focuses on race and ethnicity in the United States; or by doing an independent study in any of the above areas.
 Courses in African American and African Studies, Anthropology, Art Education, Chinese, Communication, Comparative Studies, East Asian Languages and Literatures, Economics, Education, English, Geography, History, History of Art, International Studies, Japanese, Korean, Linguistics, Music, Philosophy, Political Science, Psychology, Social Work, Sociology, Theatre, and Women's, Gender and Sexuality Studies that deal with Asian history and culture or with U.S. ethnic/racial minorities can fulfill the elective requirement: please also see the Arts and Sciences advising sheet linked above for specific examples.
 However, language courses (i.e., Chinese 1101) do not count toward the AAS minor.
 Contact individual faculty members for independent research or fieldwork.

 *Note: Courses that engage significantly with Asian American content may count toward the 9 AAS credit hours with approval of the minor advisor.
 Please contact the advisor and/or consult the "Courses" tab on the website for further information.

-No more than three credit hours at the 2000-level may count toward the minor.
+No more than six credit hours at the 2000-level may count toward the minor.
 Up to six credit hours may overlap with General Education requirements.
 1000-level courses cannot count toward the minor.

 For more information about the Asian American Studies minor, contact: